Frequently Asked Questions - Corona

 - What are the restrictions and guidelines to the public in Israel?

-Restrictions and guidelines to the public in Israel are constantly updated on Ministry of Health’s website under guidelines for the new routine.
+Restrictions and guidelines to the public in Israel are constantly updated on Ministry of Health’s website under COVID-19 guidance.

 - What are the guidelines in places that receive the public (including clinics)?